-- 4.16 Maximum biodiversity gain means that opportunities for enhancing and supporting biodiversity have been fully explored and implemented wherever possible.
-In practice, this means that biodiversity should be considered from the outset of design work. - 4.17 All open land should be multi-functional and provide the best biodiversity benefit achievable while still meeting its primary function.
+4.47 Maximum biodiversity gain means that opportunities for enhancing and supporting biodiversity on site have been fully explored and implemented, balanced with the delivery of other planning priorities.
+In practice, this means that biodiversity should be considered from the outset of design work.
+Where an applicant can demonstrate clearly that circumstances particular to the development justify the need for a viability assessment, and that assessment shows that the

+- scale of obligations jeopardises viability, decision makers will prioritise competing needs on a case-by-case basis taking into account the specific local circumstances including the importance attached to biodiversity enhancements in the development's location. - 4.48 All open land should be multi-functional and provide the best biodiversity benefit achievable while still meeting its primary function.
 Landscaping and open spaces should cater for a range of species by providing a variety of habitats appropriate for the site location, size and characteristics.
-Where open spaces are primarily lower value habitats like mown grass, low growing pollinator species can be mixed in and more valuable habitats should be provided around their margins wherever possible. - 4.18 Greenfield development sites are frequently highest in biodiversity value at their margins where there may be hedgerows, patches of woodland or other habitats that have been subject to less disturbance.
+Where open spaces are primarily lower value habitats like mown grass, low growing pollinator species can be mixed in and more valuable habitats should be provided around their margins wherever possible. - 4.49 Greenfield development sites are frequently highest in biodiversity value at their margins where there may be hedgerows, patches of woodland or other habitats that have been subject to less disturbance.
 These features should be retained and habitat fragmentation should be reduced by connecting up hedgerows, providing stepping-stones between areas of habitat, and by providing green corridors of more varied, mosaic habitats to allow wildlife to move through the site.